-- 29. The Commission took the CAC decision on appeal to the Constitutional Court, which handed down a decision which effectively dismissed the appeal on lack of jurisdiction and not merits. - 30.
-This section has also been amended in the 2019 amendments. - 31.
+- 40. The CAC held that the architecture of section 8 does not favour the interpretation that 'intention' of the wrongdoer be considered.
+Intention is irrelevant.
+Accordingly, there was no predatory pricing because that was described as pricing below marginal or average variable cost. - 41.
+The Commission took the CAC decision on appeal to the Constitutional Court, which handed down a decision which effectively dismissed the appeal on lack of jurisdiction and not merits. - 42.
+This section has also been amended in the 2019 amendments. - 43.
 The new section 8 introduced by the 2019 amendments has taken the following form: